arnabs542/oj/coding.md

 ## Review code
 Use a top down approach.
 - Check modular logic
+- Write function return statement first, since compiler may not warn you that.
 - Write COMMENTS first for to clarify program logic
 - Check VARIABLE name misuse
 - Check INITIALIZATION